If Probable, Then Acceptable? Understanding Conditional Acceptability Judgments in Large Language Models: Introduction

 We address this gap by conducting a targeted investigation of conditional acceptability judgments in LLMs.
-Building on prior work from cognitive psychology~\citep{skovgaard2016relevance}, we assess the acceptability judgments of two model families: Llama 3.1 (8B and 70B) and Qwen 2.5 (7B and 72B), and examine how their judgments vary as a function of both the conditional probability of a statement and the evidential connection encoded within it.
+Building on prior work from cognitive psychology~\citep{skovgaard2016relevance}, we assess the acceptability judgments of two model families: Llama 3.1 (8B and 70B) and Qwen 2.5 (7B and 72B), and examine how their judgments vary as a function of both the conditional probability and the evidential connection encoded within a statement.
 Our findings reveal that:

-\begin{itemize} \item The acceptability judgments of models are influenced by both conditional probability and semantic relation, though the strength and consistency of this effect vary substantially by model family, size, and prompting technique. \item Comparison with human data suggests that while the overall trends in LLM judgments broadly resemble those of humans, LLMs show greater variability across prompts and model sizes and a less \emph{systematic} integration of probabilistic and semantic cues. \item Larger model size does not necessarily lead to more alignment with human trends, and while few-shot prompting can enhance LLMs' sensitivity to semantic relevance, it may introduce bias toward specific semantic relations. \end{itemize}
+\begin{itemize} \item Acceptability judgments of models are influenced by both conditional probability and semantic relation, though the strength and consistency of this effect vary substantially by model family, size, and prompting technique. \item Comparison with human data suggests that while the overall trends in LLM judgments broadly resemble those of humans, LLMs show greater variability across prompts and model sizes and a less \emph{systematic} integration of probabilistic and semantic cues. \item Larger model size does not necessarily lead to more alignment with human trends, and while few-shot prompting can enhance LLMs' sensitivity to semantic relevance, it may introduce bias toward specific semantic relations. \end{itemize}